Ewan-K20132799/civ-ipriot-smiley/knowledge_and_evidence.md

 - Observe and document the Sad smiley as it blinks its eyes.
 Describe any adjustments or issues encountered during implementation.

   > Your answer here
+  > I decided to make an adjustment to main.py by adding a method to call the Sad class and its functions separately from the method that
+  > calls the happy class, this was to avoid the sensehat crashing due to multiple executions.

   ### 2.8.
 If It Walks Like a Duck…